Soil & Water Resources Management for Combating Desertification in Drylands under Climate Change

 International Conference on: Soil & Water Resources Management for Combating Desertification in Drylands under Climate Change SWDCC’2026.

-Organized by the Laboratory of Eremology and Combating Desertification of the Institut des Regions Arides (IRA) and scheduled to take place from 15 to 18 May 2026 in Djerba Island, Tunisia.
+Organized by the Laboratory of Eremology and Combating Desertification (ELCD) of the Institut des Regions Arides (IRA)and scheduled to take place from 15 to 18 May 2026 in Djerba Island, Tunisia .

 Tech Summit